16X20 Brubaker filmholder. Virtually like new. Traditional design. Double sided. $500

 5X Kodak Achromatic focusing loupe, coated, round clear plastic base, boxed, crack in plastic base, $45

+Linen Tester.
 Collapsable metal framed quality loupe with 1" square viewing area with 1/8" grid.
 About 5-10X magnification I guestimate.
 Professional graphic arts loupe.
-Informally called a "linen tester."
 It got wet.
-The multiple element glass lens needs interior cleaning.
-Lens elements are held in with a threaded brass retaining ring.
-Functions as-is, but the image is compromised. $20
+The multiple element glass lens needs interior cleaning, but it may be difficult to open up the lenses.
+Functions as-is, but the image is compromised. $15

 8X acromatisch, 1X1X1.5", clear plastic base, fixed focus, Ex+, $15